NKBLJ/Roteiriza-TCC/README.md

    http://127.0.0.1:5000
    ```

-3. Use as funcionalidades de roteirização conforme necessário.
+3. Use as funcionalidades de roteirização.

----

 ---